-We are interested in extending the set of affine-parametric boundary parametrizations to a complex set of the form $\mathcal{O}_{\boldsymbol\rho}$, and establish its holomorphic dependence upon the parametric variables, in the sense of \cref{def:bpe_holomorphy}.
-To this end, we set
+We are interested in extending the set of affine-parametric boundary parametrizations to a complex set of the form $\mathcal{O}_{\boldsymbol\rho}$, and establishing its holomorphic dependence upon the parametric variables, in the sense of \cref{def:bpe_holomorphy}.